 Few people could lay as much claim as Sir Alec Guinness to being the face of British cinema.
-Born 100 years ago, he was a commanding and welcome presence in film, theatre and television for over half a century, more versatile than most movie stars and more popular than most character actors.
+He was a commanding and welcome presence in film, theatre and television for over half a century, more versatile than most movie stars and more popular than most character actors.

 He appeared in an enviable number of timeless classics, from the Charles Dickens adaptations which first made his name and the Ealing comedies that made him a star (famously playing nine roles in Kind Hearts and Coronets) to the box-office heights of the great David Lean epics (The Bridge on the River Kwai, Lawrence of Arabia and Doctor Zhivago).
 And then there were the Star Wars films, thanks to which he was plagued ever after by endless piles of fan mail.
 “Bills in the post would be welcome in comparison,” he wrote.

 Equally adept at drama and comedy, he was a master of nuance and meticulous about acting technique.
 He had a special gift for characters with a streak of melancholy (as in Last Holiday) or mischief (The Lavender Hill Mob), prodigious intelligence (Marcus Aurelius in The Fall of the Roman Empire or John le Carré’s spymaster George Smiley) or unbending principle – as in The Bridge on the River Kwai, or as the uncompromising painter in The Horse’s Mouth, for which Guinness received an Oscar nomination for best adapted screenplay.